 So what do we have here?
 I have to think of alchemy.
 Carolina collects fragments of what is plain to see for everyone – mixes, purifies it and transforms it into something organic yet alien to the eye.
 We are left with an idea, a story and a visual example of time, weather, subject and human emotion.
 Looking at these photographs you need your sixth sense and your alchemy.
 Collect and store them like memories.

-Carolina has shown in various group shows in Europe including the Spring Exhibition in Charlottenborg Kunsthal.
+Carolina has shown in the Spring Exhibition in Charlottenborg Kunsthal, Copenhagen.
 She has studied under Nicolai Howalt, collaborated with musician Maggie Bjorklund and is currently selected as GUP Magazine’s Fresh Eyes 2019 - the 100 greatest emerging photographers in Europe.